rkinde1/Basic-Zillow-API/README.md

 Insert your usd value after

-This API is not connected to a database so the variable, data, will be used as a temporary placeholder.
+This API is not connected to a database so the data will be used as a temporary placeholder.

 Thank you for reading me!